Getting started building a CHT app

 This error can be fixed by installing a TLS certificate as described below.

-If you encounter an error bind: address already in use, see the Port Conflicts section in the Docker Setup guide.
+, see the Port Conflicts section in the Docker Setup guide.

 This CHT instance is empty and has no data in it.
 While you’re free to explore and add your own data, in step 3 below we will upload sample data.
-Proceed to step 2 to install cht-conf which is needed to upload the test data.
+Proceed to step 2 to install cht-conf

 By default, the CHT will have the Maternal & Newborn Health Reference Application installed.
-To upload demo data you can use cht-conf:
+To upload demo data you can use cht-conf

 cht --url=https://medic:password@localhost --accept-self-signed-certs csv-to-docs upload-docs